Making effluent systems safe

 Yard wash systems

-Flood wash tanks should be installed on solid and stable foundations due to their significant weight.
-They should also have appropriate guarding on outlets and rudders to prevent injury to dairy operators and stock.
+- Flood wash tanks should be installed on solid and stable foundations due to their heavy weight.

 Pumps